ayushkumarsamal2709/Molecular-Dynamics-Simulation-Using-Verlet-Algorithm/README.md

 ## 📌 Overview

-This project presents a **Molecular Dynamics (MD) simulation implemented in Scilab**, where particles evolve over time under inter-particle forces.
-The simulation demonstrates how an initially ordered configuration evolves into a **distorted/disordered state** due to interactions.
+This project implements a **classical Molecular Dynamics (MD) simulation** using **Scilab**.
+The simulation studies how an initially ordered system of particles evolves over time into a **distorted/disordered configuration** due to inter-particle interactions.

 ---